khimo/khimo.github.io/bli-guides/_help_drivers/philips-hue.md

 Philips Hue
 ===============================

+## ATTENTION!!

+**From september 2024, this driver will be DEPRECATED.
+Existing installations will continue to work, but new ones must use the Philips Hue CLIP API driver instead.**

 This driver supports communication with a Philips Hue bridge, allowing to control lights, lighting groups, and activate scenes.